serokell/blog-posts/TON Contest/article.md

 are builds are reproducible and will work on any OS supported by Nix without us worrying about OS or distribution specific aspects of the build.

-Therefore, we started by creating a [Nix overlay with a build expression for TON][ton.nix].
+Therefore, we started by creating a [Nix overlay][ton.nix] with a build expression for TON.
 You can find more details if you follow the link, but, long story short, with this overlay compiling TON is as simple as: